ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/upload-bid-qualification-document-proposal.http
    :code:

+In case we made an error, we can reupload the document over the older version:

+.. include:: tutorial/upload-bid-qualification-document-proposal-updated.http
+   :code:

 `Financial` and `qualification` documents will be publicly accessible after the auction.
 `Eligibility` documents will become publicly accessible starting from tender pre-qualification period.